For the past couple of weeks the phone at Happy Skincare HQ has been running hot – we’ve become a hotline for skin advice, and we love it!

 Sensitive skin generally goes hand in hand with dry or dehydrated skin.
 This is because dry and dehydrated skin doesn’t have a robust barrier and this allows your skin to be easily irritated.

 As you get older your skin needs different things.
 Usually more moisture, and more help turning over skin cells (exfoliation).
-But you shouldn’t just reach for any old product to help because some of the more popular anti-ageing ingredients (like Alpha Hydroxy Acids and retinols) can cause a flare up for sensitive skin, making your skin redder that the fire pits of Lucifer.
+But you shouldn’t just reach for any old product to help because some of the more popular ingredients for mature skin (like Alpha Hydroxy Acids and retinols) can cause a flare up for sensitive skin, making your skin redder that the fire pits of Lucifer.

 If you have sensitive skin then ingredients like these need to be used very carefully and in low concentrations.